SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 ability to get out of the way of danger.
 It usually equals 10.

 * pip: An added bonus to the total result that came up on the dice.
-A “+1” means one is added to the total, while “+2” means two is added.
+A "+1" means one is added to the total, while "+2" means two is added.

-* range (in combat): The distance from the attacker to the target. result points: The difference between the total rolled with an attribute’s or skill’s die code and the diﬃculty of an action.
+* range (in combat): The distance from the attacker to the target. result points: The difference between the total rolled with an attribute’s or skill’s die code and the difficulty of an action.

 * result point bonus: Usually, one-half (rounded up) of the result points ﬁgured for an action.
 It sometimes may be used to